gre986/image-generation/README.md

 3. open two terminal: one for frontend and one for backend.
 4. in the frontend terminal : npm run start:frontend
 5. in the backend terminal : npm run start: backend

+installed express help us with rooting, cors help us with error messages, dotenv hide our secret variables fs and malta help us deal with actually storing images into our project